ec-jrc/lisflood-code/3_step2_installation/index.md

 ### C) Cloning the repository with git

-You can download code and datasets for testing the model (or to contribute with bug fixes or new features).
+You can download code and dataset for testing the model (or to contribute with bug fixes or new features).
-Follow this instruction for a basic test (Drina catchment, included in this repository under [tests/data/Drina](https://github.com/ec-jrc/lisflood-code/tree/master/tests/data/Drina))
+Follow this instruction for a basic test (a catchment included in this repository under [tests/data/TestCatchment1](https://github.com/ec-jrc/lisflood-code/tree/master/tests/data/TestCatchment1))

 1. **Clone the master branch of this repository (you need to have git installed on your machine).**